+The practice worked with other providers and health and social care professionals to provide effective care for people.
 The practice had regular multi-disciplinary team meetings with other professionals including palliative nurses, community matrons, social workers, CCG pharmacist and district nurses to ensure people with complex illnesses, long term conditions, housebound and vulnerable patients received co-ordinated care.
 We saw that blood test results, hospital discharge letters, communications from other providers including out of hours provider were acted on promptly.